code-rhapsodie/dataflow-bundle/README.md

 `code-rhapsodie:dataflow:execute` Let you execute one dataflow job.

 `code-rhapsodie:dataflow:dump-schema` Generates schema create / update SQL queries

+`code-rhapsodie:dataflow:job:set-crashed` Jobs that have been in the "running" status for too long will be set in the "crashed" status.

+`code-rhapsodie:dataflow:job:cleanup` Remove old completed or crashed jobs

 ### Work with many databases